nkt305miami/tronsr-template/BUDGET_EXPENSES.md

 **Content Sharing Rewards: (Future Plans)**

 Tronspark plans to offer additional rewards for the sharing and distribution of our digital content.
 We plan to utilize TronSpark Ad revenues to fund this additional rewards program.
-We are currently working on the technical development of the these features into our platform.
+We are currently working on the technical development of these features into our platform.